morganjwilliams/pyrolite/docs/source/future.rst

 ========

-This page details some of the under-development and planned features for :code:`pyrolite`.
+This page details some of the under-development and planned features for :mod:`pyrolite`.
 Note that while no schedules are attached, features under development are likely to be completed with weeks to months, while those 'On The Horizon' may be significantly further away (or in some cases may not make it to release).